How To Motivate Employees? Read The Enthusiastic Employee

 If you’re looking for proven ways of increasing the performance of

 your organization while at the same time building employee loyalty and

 Few would argue that the most enthusiastic employees tend to outperform their less motivated peers.

-"Leaders must realize that any idea, no matter have simple or small, that creates a highler level of enthusiasm in the workplace is invaluable to the success of the team."
+"Leaders must realize that any idea, no matter how simple or small, which creates a higher level of enthusiasm in the workplace is an invaluable asset that supports the success of the team."